NeverEnder4/gist-it-cli/README.md

 DESCRIPTION
-  Run the command and answer the question prompts to create a gist with file(s) from your current working directory.
+  Run the command and answer the question prompts to create a gist with files from your current working directory.
 ```

 _See code: [src/commands/create.js](https://github.com/cli/gist-it-cli/blob/v0.0.0/src/commands/create.js)_